Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Tree Isomorphism

 We start to describe a folklore algorithm for tree isomorphism that requires $\Theta(n \log n)$ bits on $n$-node trees.
 Let $T_1$ and $T_2$ be two rooted trees.
 The algorithm processes the nodes of each tree in rounds.
 In each round, all nodes of depth $d = \text{max}, \ldots, 0$ are processed.
 Within a round, the goal is to compute a {\em classification number} for every node~$u$ of depth~$d$, i.e., a number out of $\{0, \ldots, n\}$ that represents the structure of the maximal subtree below $u$.
 The correctness of the algorithm is shown in~\cite{AhoHU74} and follows from the invariant that two subtrees in the trees $T_1$ and $T_2$ get the same classification number exactly if they are isomorphic.

 Since we later want to modify the algorithm, we now describe it in greater detail.
-In an initial process assign the classification number~$0$ to every leaf.
-Then, starting with the maximal depth do the following: first, compute the {\em classification vector} of each non-leaf $v$ of depth $d$ consisting of the classification numbers of $v$'s children.
-After doing this in both trees, compute the classification number for the non-leafs as follows: Sort the components of each classification vector lexicographically and put the classification vectors of depth $d$ of both trees into a single sequence and sort it lexicographically.
-Then assign classification numbers $1, 2, 3,$ etc.\ to the vectors such that only equal vectors get the same number.
-By induction the invariant holds for all new classification numbers.
+In an initial process assign the classification number~$0$ to every leaf in each tree. {Then, starting with the maximal depth do the following: start by computing (for each tree) the {\em classification vector} of each non-leaf $v$ of depth $d$ consisting of the classification numbers of $v$'s children, sorted lexicographically.
+After doing this in each tree, compute the classification number for the non-leafs as follows: for each tree $T_1, T_2$ put the classification vectors of depth $d$ into a single sequence $\mathcal{S}_1$ and $\mathcal{S}_2$, respectively.
+Sort each of these sequences lexicographically by interpreting each classification vector in the sequence as a number.
+Then assign classification numbers $1, 2, 3,$ etc.\ to the vectors in the (now sorted) sequences $\mathcal{S}_1, \mathcal{S}_2$ such that two vectors get the same number exactly if they are equal (among both sequences).} By induction the invariant holds for all new classification numbers.
 Repeat the whole procedure iteratively for the remaining depths until reaching the root.
 By the invariant above, both trees are isomorphic exactly if the roots of both trees have the same classification number.

-The algorithm above traverses the nodes in order of their depth, starting from the largest and moving to the smallest, until it reaches the root.
-Since no $O(n)$-bit data structure is known that has an amortized constant-time operation per returned element for outputting the leaves (or all nodes) of a tree in {\em shrinking depth}, we modify the algorithm above to make it space-efficient by traversing the nodes in order of their height starting from height $0$ (first round) until reaching the root with the largest height (last round).